Clinical Musician Certification Program (CMCP)

 CMCP Level 1: $775 plus a non-refundable $50 application fee

-CMCP Level 2: $775 (No application fee if student has completed CMCP Level 1 within the prior 12 months.)
+CMCP Level 2: $775 (No application fee if student has completed CMCP Level 1 within the 12 months prior to enrollment in CMCP Level 2.)

-Students are required to cover the cost of additional required reading materials for CMCP Level 1 and Level 2.
+Students are required to cover the cost of additional required reading materials for CMCP Level 1, Level 2, and Level 3.